 Minnesota Department of Natural Resources is responsible for resource development (e.g. mining) by state constitution, school and university trust fund responsibilities (MN Statute 127A.31).
 We require mining practices that to the extent practicable minimize adverse impacts on water quality, dust generation, erosion, and watershed hydrology.
 Since the 1970s, the Division of Lands and Minerals has conducted research related to environmentally sound mining of nonferrous and ferrous minerals, peat, and dimension stone.
 Research has been conducted in cooperation with University of Minnesota, industry, US Environmental Protection Agency, US Bureau of Land Management, US Army Corps of Engineers, and Western Governors' Association.

-The Minnesota Department of Natural Resources has been conducting laboratory and field rock weathering studies since the 1970s.
-These studies include field and laboratory weathering tests of rocks and tailings and methods of mitigation applicable to both nonferrous and ferrous mine wastes.
-For fiscal years 2012 and 2013, eight research reports have been completed.
+The Minnesota Department of Natural Resources has been conducting laboratory and field rock weathering research since the mid-1970s.
+This research weathering tests of rocks and tailings associated with nonferrous deposits in Minnesota and methods of mitigation applicable to nonferrous and ferrous mine wastes.
+Research projects are selected cooperatively based on data needs to support the Lands and Minerals Division environmental review and mine permitting responsibilities.
+Research project results are reported on in two fiscal year (FY) cycles.

 Controlling mercury in taconite stack emissions